SsureyMoon/Python-GoogleAppEngine/README.md

 ## How it works

 1. HTTP requests and responses are handled by Google App engine endpoints.
-2. User profiles, conferences, and Session are stored in [ndb][2]
+2. User profiles, conferences, and Session are stored in [ndb][2].
-3. Google + OAuth is needed to create a conference and a session
+3. Google + OAuth is needed to create a conference and a session.
-4. Handle multiple inequality filters by in-memory filtering
+4. Handle multiple inequality filters by in-memory filtering.
-5. API can be tested by [Google api explorer][3]
+5. API can be tested by [Google api explorer][3].

 ## Dependencies
 - [Python][4] version 2.7.x or higher